pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 Three types of Degrees of Comparison:

 1. Positive Degree: When we want to describe a person or a thing but there is no comparison, we use the positive degree.

 Example - Lakshman is a "strong" man.

 2. Comparative Degree: When we want to compare two persons or things, we use a comparative degree.

  Example - Bheem is "stronger" than Lakshman.

  We use "more" & "than" for a comparative degree of adjectives and also "-er" is added to the positive adjective.

 3. Superlative Degree: When we want to compare more than two persons or things, we use the superlative degree.

 Example - Ram is the "strongest" of the three.

 We use "the" before the superlative degree of adjective and also "-est" at the end of an adjective.

 Positive:  rich, small, ugly, fast, few, bright, big, fat, hot, thin, sad, wealthy, lucky, early

 Comparative:  richer, smaller, uglier, faster, fewer, brighter, bigger, hotter, fatter, thinner, sadder, wealthier, luckier, earlier

-Superlative: Richest, smallest, ugliest, fastest, fewest, brighter, biggest, fastest, hottest, thinnest, saddest, wealthiest, luckiest, earliest
+Superlative: Richest, smallest, ugliest, fastest, fewest, brightest, biggest, fastest, hottest, thinnest, saddest, wealthiest, luckiest, earliest